Discover Normandy

 In addition to a trip back in time within our establishment, we have selected for you several atypical activities to do during your next vacation in Calvados.

-Colleville American Cemetery - La Rançonnière Farm
+American Cemetery Colleville - Rançonnière Farm

 Discover

-Visit Bayeux Tapestry - La Rançonnière Farm
+Visit to the Bayeux Tapestry - La Rançonnière Farm

 Normandy: Discover the city of Bayeux

-Located not far from the sea, in the heart of a historic region, Ferme de la Rançonnière offers a multitude of possibilities in terms of cultural leisure, for example the city of Bayeux, famous for the richness and diversity of its cultural heritage.
+Located not far from the sea, in the heart of a historic region, the Ferme de la Rançonnière offers a multitude of possibilities in terms of cultural leisure, for example the city of Bayeux, famous for the richness and diversity of its cultural heritage.

 Discover